gustavoscarl/gustavoscarl/README.md

 About Me

-🔭  I'm Gustavo Lucianelli, a 25 years old psychology major, with profound interest in Web Development, currently studying Systems for Internet at UniAsselvi and learning front-end development from various sources
+🔭 I'm Gustavo Lucianelli, a psychology major, with profound interest in Web Development, currently studying Systems for Internet at UniAsselvi and learning full-stack development from various sources

 📊 I made two Freelance jobs!
 (CropTrak and Serralheria Martins Website)